ibm-mas/cli/docs/commands/must-gather.md

 │   │   |   │   └── app3
 │   │   |   ├── pvc
 │   │   |   │   └── <contain definition of every PVC in the namespace>
+│   │   |   ├── roles
+│   │   |   │   └── <contain definition of every Role in the namespace>
+│   │   |   ├── rolebindings
+│   │   |   │   └── <contain definition of every RoleBinding in the namespace>
 │   │   |   ├── routes
 │   │   |   │   └── <contain definition of every Route in the namespace>
 │   │   |   ├── secrets
 │   │   |   │   └── <contain definition of every Secret in the namespace>
+│   │   |   ├── serviceaccounts
+│   │   |   │   └── <contain definition of every ServiceAccount in the namespace>
 │   │   |   ├── services
 │   │   |   │   └── <contain definition of every Service in the namespace>
 │   │   |   ├── statefulsets
 │   │   |   │   └── <contain definition of every StatefulSet in the namespace>
+│   │   |   ├── subscriptions
+│   │   |   │   └── <contain definition of every Subscription in the namespace>
+│   │   |   ├── clusterserviceversions.txt
 │   │   |   ├── configmaps.txt
 │   │   |   ├── deployments.txt
+│   │   |   ├── installplans.txt
+│   │   |   ├── jobs.txt
+│   │   |   ├── operatorconditions.txt
 │   |   │   ├── pods.txt
 │   |   │   ├── pvc.txt
+│   |   │   ├── roles.txt
+│   |   │   ├── rolebindings.txt
 │   |   │   ├── routes.txt
 │   |   │   ├── secrets.txt
+│   |   │   ├── serviceaccounts.txt
 │   |   │   ├── services.txt
-│   |   │   └── statefulsets.txt
+│   |   │   ├── statefulsets.txt
+│   │   |   └── subscriptions.txt
 │   │   └── mas-inst1-appId
-│   │       ├── configmaps
-│   │       │   └── <contain definition of every ConfigMap in the namespace>
-│   │       ├── deployments
-│   │       │   └── <contain definition of every Deployment in the namespace>
-│   │       ├── pods
-│   │       │   └── <contain definition of every Pod in the namespace>
-│   │       ├── pvc
-│   │       │   └── <contain definition of every PVC in the namespace>
-│   │       ├── routes
-│   │       │   └── <contain definition of every Route in the namespace>
+│   │   |   └── <contain must-gather from mas-inst1-appId>
-│   │       ├── secrets
+│   │   ├── mas-inst2-core
-│   │       │   └── <contain definition of every Secret in the namespace>
+│   │   |   └── <contain must-gather from mas-inst2-core>
-│   │       ├── services
-│   │       │   └── <contain definition of every Service in the namespace>
+│   │   └── mas-inst2-appId
-│   │       ├── statefulsets
-│   │       │   └── <contain definition of every StatefulSet in the namespace>
+│   │       └── <contain must-gather from mas-inst2-appId>
-│   │       ├── configmaps.txt
-│   │       ├── deployments.txt
-│   |       ├── pods.txt
-│   |       ├── pvc.txt
-│   |       ├── routes.txt
-│   |       ├── secrets.txt
-│   |       ├── services.txt
-│   |       └── statefulsets.txt
 │   ├── cp4d.txt
 │   ├── db2u.txt
 │   ├── ibm-common-services.txt